 Min DEL will be a new dispatch data parameter that represents the minimum amount of energy, in MWh, that a generation unit must be scheduled to supply within a dispatch day to prevent the registered facility from operating in a manner that would endanger the safety of any person, damage equipment, or violate any applicable law.
 This parameter will be used by both the DAM and PD calculation engines.
+Min DEL will also be respected in the RT calculation engines as described in the Grid and Market Operations Integration detailed design Section 3.7.2.2.

 This parameter will only be available to registered market participants submitting dispatch data for generation units registered with a dispatchable hydroelectric generation facility.
-A Min DEL value can only be submitted for anticipated daily must-run conditions that are required to prevent the registered facility from operating in a manner that would endanger the safety of any person, damage equipment, or violate any applicable law.
+A Min DEL value can only be submitted for anticipated daily must-run conditions that are required to prevent the registered facility from operating in a manner that, as a dispatch instruction, reasonably could be expected to endanger the safety of any person, damage equipment, or violate any applicable law.
 The IESO may review the submission of Min DEL values to confirm the registered market participant is in compliance with this requirement.